Maryana Bezuhla: Russian invasion of Ukraine

-Since April 2022, Bezuhla serves in the Ukrainian-Russian war zone to "try to help, organize communication between the military and civilians."
+From April 2022, Bezuhla served in the Ukrainian-Russian war zone to "try to help, organize communication between the military and civilians."

 On 5 May 2022, Bezuhla submitted a draft law to the Verkhovna Rada (Ukraine's national parliament) which could allow commanders to kill military personnel in a combat situation if they refused to follow orders.
 At the time of the submission, during martial law and in a combat situation, commanders had the right to use weapons against violators of the charter "without leading to the death of a serviceman".
 This draft law would have removed this line.
 The draft law proved highly controversial, and as such was withdrawn on 24 May 2022.

-During the war, Bezuhla consistently criticized the military commanders with whom president Volodymyr Zelenskyy had issues, in public as well as in social media.
+During the war, Bezuhla consistently criticized the military commanders with whom president Volodymyr Zelenskyy had issues, in public as well as on social media.
 Starting in November 2023, she criticized the Commander-in-Chief of the Armed Forces of Ukraine Valerii Zaluzhnyi, until in February 2024 he was dismissed from the Army.
 In 2024, she switched to criticising Commander of the Joint Forces of the Armed Forces of Ukraine Yurii Sodol, whom she called a "criminal", a "butcher", and a "murderer" on a daily basis.
 Sodol was dismissed in June 2024.

 On 11 January 2024, Bezuhla claimed on Facebook that she had "written a statement about leaving the Servant of the People faction and party."
 She claimed that she would continue "to support the President's initiatives" and stated she did "not want to have a common commitment" with fellow party members who "stick a knife in the back."
 In April 2024 she claimed to have changed her mind about leaving the faction to "not substitute the president".

 On 15 July 2024, Bezuhla was removed from the position of Chairman of the Subcommittee on Democratic Civil Oversight and Control in the parliamentary Committee on National Security.
 She claimed that the committee's decision was related to her public statements about the problems in the Armed Forces.

 On 17 July 2024 it became clear that Bezuhla had left the Servant of the People parliamentary faction.
 According to her post on Facebook she "no longer [had] the moral strength to associate myself with the faction even formally."
 She accused the fellow party members in her parliamentary committee of "[uniting] with the opposition in matters of sabotage, not the fulfillment of its mission of legislation and control over the national security and defense sector."
 (According to her) "They work together with the ES, Holos and Batkivshchyna factions in this regard."

 The 12th Army Corps was initially disclosed by Mariana Bezuhla in November 2024, although it gained more widespread attention later.